vppelli/OnlineTemplate/README.md

 Windows 11:
 Same as Windows 10 but click **Show more options** first.

-Wait till all files generate.
+Wait till all files are generated.
-Open the new generated **.sln** file.
+Open the newly generated **.sln** file.
 Let it open up fully and process the code, you can view its progress at the bottom left Notification button.
-(Looks like a speach box)
+(Looks like a speech box)

-Once that is completed.
-Go to the build tab on the top of VS 2022, Select Rebuild Solution.
-Wait till its completed.
+Once it's complete go to the build tab on the top of VS 2022, and select Rebuild Solution.
+Wait till it's completed.

-Now you are done, open the project and begin your adventure.
+Now you're done, open the project and begin your adventure.

-> Will only need to do this once!! unless you wirte new C++ code, but at that point you understand the basics.
+> Will only need to do this once!! unless you write new C++ code, but at that point you understand the basics.

-Everything else is untoched, and hopefully this template will be your base for future projects.
+Everything else is untouched, and hopefully, this template will be your base for future projects.

-This was made with orginization in mind, using the correct Blueprints from the start, naming convention.
-For both Online and Offline Projects.
+This was made with organization in mind, using the correct Blueprints from the start, and naming convention for both Online and Offline Projects.